Dental Implants – Whitinsville, MA

 Why Choose Whitinsville Family Dentistry for Dental Implants?

-- Computer-Guided Surgery for More Predictable Treatment
+- Computer-Guided Dental Implant Surgery for Safer, More Precise Treatment

 Benefits of Dental Implants

 Because dental implants are designed to replace the root, that means the titanium post that mimics its structures needs to integrate with existing bone tissue.
 Titanium is biocompatible, which means it is designed to integrate with the existing bone and soft tissue without worry of rejection.
-It’s this process, also known as osseointegration, that gives your replacement tooth the long-term durability, functionality, and aesthetics that dental implants are known for.
+It’s this process, known as osseointegration, that gives your replacement tooth the long-term durability, functionality, and aesthetics that dental implants are known for.
 Eating your favorite foods feels natural, whether it’s apples, steak, nuts or any other tough or crunchy substance.

 Furthermore, dental implants are proven to last longer on average than other tooth replacement options.
 They typically last at least 25 years when properly maintained, but most people who have dental implants have them for life without needing any type of replacement.
 Dental implants are also incredibly safe, averaging success rates as high as 98 percent, even after 10 years of use.